Oddity (film)

 Oddity is a 2024 Irish horror film written and directed by Damian McCarthy.
-It follows a blind medium and curio shopkeeper who is still grieving the death of her twin sister a year prior when a wooden golem from her collection becomes crucial to her quest to uncover the truth about her sister's murder.
+It follows a blind medium and curio shopkeeper who is still grieving the death of her twin sister a year prior, when a wooden golem from her collection becomes crucial to her quest to uncover the truth about her sister's murder.

-The film premiered at South by Southwest on 8 March 2024, where it won the Audience Award in the Midnighter section of the festival.
+The film premiered at South by Southwest on 8 March 2024, where it won the Audience Award in the Midnighter section.
 It was released in Ireland and the United Kingdom on 30 August 2024.

 Plot

-Alone one night, Dani Odello-Timmis, the wife of psychiatrist Ted Timmis, is brutally murdered in the couple's newly acquired country house.
-Olin Boole, one of Ted's former patients, visited Dani that evening, warning her that a stranger had infiltrated the home.
-Olin is believed to be the murderer.
-He is later found by Declan Barrett, murdered in his room in a halfway house, with Olin's head smashed to pieces.
+Dani Odello-Timmis, the wife of psychiatrist Ted Timmis, stays alone in the couple's newly acquired country house.
+Olin Boole, one of Ted's former patients, visits Dani that evening, warning her that a stranger has infiltrated the home.
+Later, Dani is brutally murdered.
+Olin, believed to be the murderer, is later found by Declan Barrett in a halfway house, his head smashed to pieces.

+One year later, Ted visits Dani's twin sister Darcy Odello at her Cabinet of Curiosities shop in Cork and gives her Olin's glass eye.
+Darcy, a blind clairvoyant with psychometric powers, uses the eye to read it for visions of Dani's final moments.
+Darcy then enters her inner store, which contains collections of various antique items, including a rabbit doll similar to the one from Caveat on a cabinet.
+She navigates toward a chest in the corner, slowly approaching and silently touching this oddity.
+As she does, the rabbit clangs its cymbals once.

-One year later, Dani's twin sister Darcy Odello, a blind clairvoyant with psychometric powers, is visited by Ted at her Cabinet of Curiosities shop in Cork.
-Ted gives her Olin's glass eye, which she had requested so she could read it.
-Several days later, Darcy arrives unexpectedly at the country house where Ted now resides with his new girlfriend Yana.
-Preceding her arrival is the shipment of a large crate containing a creepy life-sized wooden golem, which Darcy describes as a gift.
+Several days later, Darcy arrives unexpectedly at the country house where Ted now resides with his new girlfriend, Yana.
+Prior to her arrival, Darcy had sent them a chest with a life-sized wooden golem, describing it as a gift.

-Ted departs for his night shift at the hospital, leaving Darcy alone with Yana, who wishes to leave but is prevented from doing so when her car keys vanish.
-Yana is frightened when she notices the golem inexplicably changing position during the evening.
+Ted departs for his night shift at the hospital.
+The uncomfortable Yana tries to leave but cannot find her car keys, and becomes alarmed when she notices the golem inexplicably changing position throughout the evening.
 Upon examining the golem, she finds several strange objects inside five holes in its head, including photographs of Dani and Darcy, locks of hair, a tooth, and a vial of blood.
 Darcy angrily demands that Yana put the items back, which she does before going to bed.
-After observing Dani's apparition telling her to run, Yana panics and flees after finding her car keys inside the golem's crate.
+After observing Dani's apparition, which leads her to find her car keys inside the golem's crate, a panicked Yana flees the house.